themefisher/pinwheel-astro/src/content/homepage/index.md

 ---
 banner:
-  title: "Welcome to Bare Bliss Nudist Group"
+  title: "Welcome to Bare Bliss Naturists Group"
   content: "Where we embrace the freedom of being in the nude and celebrate the beauty of naturism in a welcoming and inclusive environment.
 Our community is founded on principles of respect, acceptance, and body positivity, creating a haven for those who seek a genuine connection with like-minded individuals."
   image: /images/barebliss-logo-2.png
   button: